- VSAM structures

 Finally, what about multi-volume datasets, where maybe part of the dataset has been restored but part is missing?
 The NONVSAM-MULTI-VOL-ERR keyword can be used to decide what to do with those ones.

-The VSAM-SPHERE keyword is the equivalent parameter used for VSAM component processing.
+The VSAM-SPHERE keyword is the equivalent parameter used for VSAM component processing and the NON-VSAM keyword should be self explanatory.

 CR+ is developed and supplied by Rocket Software.
 It is also an IBM recommended product and is resold by them.